fglock/Perlito/README-perlito5-Java.md

 Perlito5-Java work-in-progress
 ------------------------------

+  - BEGIN blocks
       - Loops containing: BEGIN blocks, "use" statements, or named subroutines.
           - lexical variables inside loops don't behave properly if they are captured at compile-time
+      - lexical variables are not shared between closures created in BEGIN blocks

-  - no eval-string (because not-yet-bootstrapped)
+  - no eval-string at runtime (because not-yet-bootstrapped)
       - also no: "do FILE", "require" (because these depend on eval-string)

   - runtime error messages do not include the line number in the Perl code